greenbone/gvm-tools/docs/config.rst

 <socket_connection_type>` is used.

-The socket section allows setting the default path to the Unix Domain socket of :term:`gvmd` or :term:`openvasmd` respectively.
-It must not be confused with the socket path to the redis server used by :term:`openvassd`.
+The socket section allows setting the default path to the Unix Domain socket of :term:`gvmd`.
+It must not be confused with the socket path to the redis server used by :term:`openvas`.

 .. code-block:: ini